dotnet/csharplang/proposals/low-level-struct-improvements.md

 The design explicitly wants to ensure this is legal.
 Yet the *ref-safe-to-escape* scope of `local` is *current method* and it can't be anything greater.
 At the same time it must be assignable to a `ref` field.
 Further we need to ensure that `span` is itself assignable to a `ref` field of a different type and it also has *current method* as the *ref-safe-to-escape* scope.

 The only practical way to represent whether a location can assign to a `ref` field is as a separate concept from escape scopes.

-### Why do we need [RefFieldsEscaps]?
-**TODO**

-Discuss how making it implicit is just a big bag of crazy and that some annotation is needed to generalize it beyond constructors.

 ## Open Issues